electron/rfcs/text/0000-hyphenation-data-api.md

 This will enable hyphenation for the languages that are supported by the hyphenation data files, which is automatically downloaded.

+### Session APIs and events

+Like spellChecker, there should be an number of session methods and events available:

+**Instance methods**

+`ses.setHyphenationEnabled(enable)` - sets whether to enable hyphenation.
+`ses.isHyphenationEnabled()` - returns `boolean` Whether hyphenation is enabled

+**Instance Properties**

+`ses.hyphenationEnabled` - a `boolean` indicating whether hyphenation is enabled

+**Instance Events**

+- `hyphenation-data-download-begin` - returns: `event`.
+Emits when hyphenation data starts downloading.
+- `hyphenation-data-download-success` - returns: `event`.
+Emits when hyphenation data has been successfully downloaded.
+- `hyphenation-data-download-failure` - returns: `event`.
+Emits when hyphenation download fails.

+_Note: I'm not sure it makes sense to download hyphenation data for just specific languages at once, so omitted that logic here_

 ### Use of Google services

 Like the spellChecker API, hyphen-data files are downloaded from a Google CDN.
 If you want to avoid this you can provide an alternative URL to download the hyphen-data from:
 ```javascript
 myWindow.webContents.session.setHyphenationDataDownloadURL('https://example.com/hyphen-data/')
 ```

 ### Consideration: list supported languages